littleosbook/aenix/doc/book/file_systems.md

 ## Persistent media

-Writing the driver code to make it possible to have a file system on persistent media such as hard drives and CD-roms could be interesting.
+Writing driver code to make it possible to have a file system on persistent media such as hard drives and CD-roms could be interesting.

 ## Further reading